-The 2018 mid-term elections are going to determine which party controls the U.S. Congress, 50 state legislatures and the governors of 36 states, including California, Connecticut, Iowa, Illinois, Massachusetts, Maryland, New Hampshire, Ohio, Pennsylvania, Vermont and Wisconsin.
+In addition to electing a President, the 2020 elections are going to determine which party controls the U.S. Congress, 50 state legislatures and the governors of 11 states, including Indiana, New Hampshire, North Carolina, Vermont and West Virginia.

 UE Independent Political Action

 UE's approach to elections is different from that of many other unions.
 Unlike most unions, whose candidate endorsements are chosen by their top leadership, UE’s rank-and-file members decide which candidates to endorse, if any.
 We look at where the candidates stand on the issues of greatest concern to workers, and we share that information with members so they can make a sensible decision for themselves.
 We look at their stated positions on the issues, their voting records, and their backgrounds.

 UE does not give money to candidates, from either party.
 The national union has no political action fund for making campaign donations.
 (A few UE locals have small political action funds, raised from member donations, and make contributions to endorsed candidates.)
 UE focuses our energy on voter registration, education, voter turnout – and in mobilizing members on the issues we're concerned about.
 We do that before, during and after elections.

 Some unions support Democrats, almost automatically, and give them money regardless of the individual politician's record.
 UE is independent of both major parties, and candidates need to earn our support.